 Gatling guns have several barrels each with an associated action on a rotating carousel and a system of cams that do what?

-The continuous nature of the rotary action allows for what?
+of the rotary action allows for what?

 A: An incredibly high cyclic rate of fire, often several thousand rounds per minute.

 Rotary guns are less prone to jamming than a gun operated by what?

 A: Gas or recoil, as the external power source will eject misfired rounds with no further trouble, but this is not possible in the rare cases of self-powered rotary guns.

 A: Large rounds, 20mm in diameter or more, offering benefits of reliability and firepower.

 The weight and size of the power source and driving mechanism makes them impractical for use where?

 A: Outside of a vehicle or aircraft mount.

 When were revolver cannons, such as the Mauser MK 213, developed?